 Describe how to identify causal relationships and how to use risk and control self assessment (RCSA) and key risk indicators (KRIs) to measure and manage operational risks.

-Risk control and self assessment (RCSA) involves asking business unit managers to identify their operational risks.
+Risk control and self-assessment (RCSA) involves asking business unit managers to identify their operational risks.
 Sometimes questionnaires designed by senior managers are used.

 Risk indicators are key tools in the management of operational risk.
 The most important indicators are prospective.
 They provide an early-warning system to track the level of operational risk in the organization.
 Examples of key risk indicators are staff turnover and number of failed transactions.